 Although the website is not designed specifically for artists, Tumblr is very popular with artists and photographers, that’s why it’s in the list of the best sites like Deviantart here.
 One of its advantages is that you can customize your blog to you like as well as organize your posts as you wish.
 Although this sometimes makes some blogs more challenging to read, especially when they have too much scrolling instead of numbered pages.
 Website design gives you the ability to exchange personal messages with the blog owners.
 But not much space to leave comments on your work directly.
 Most people prefer to post love messages silently.
 It is a network of blogs, so Tumblr does not have a particular artistic section.
 You will need to make an effort to create a sequel for your Tumblr page and use it strictly for your artwork.

 The popularity and growing demand for Pinterest are apparent.
-Pinterest shares a new way of sharing online.
+Additionally, it shares a new way of sharing online.
 This popularity leads to their alternatives developed by several developers.
 Pinterest is the official app of this private community of the same name.
 With it, you can organize your virtual board and securely store most of your favorite items.
-Pinterest can be a powerful way to promote your work to a large number of users.
-If you have your art website, Etsy storefront or another social platform, Pinterest can be a great way to get your work noticed.
-However, in addition to the promotion, Pinterest also offers a great source of inspiration, tips, techniques and other excellent online artwork guides.
-So whenever you look for DeviantArt alternatives, don’t miss Pinterest.
+Moreover, it can be a powerful way to promote your work to a large number of users.
+If you have your art website, Etsy storefront or another social platform, it can be a great way to get your work noticed.
+However, in addition to the promotion, it also offers a great source of inspiration, tips, techniques and other excellent online artwork guides.
+So whenever you look for DeviantArt alternatives, don’t miss this website.
+Or, you can check this post if you are interested in looking for some sites like Pinterest.

 Dribble is definitely one of the best sites similar to DeviantArt.
 By focusing on design and being a platform for designers, Dribble can always provide exciting content to artists, illustrators, and other artists.
 Dribbble is also a common platform for recruiting designers.
 The quality of the content of the site is excellent.
 If you are interested in graphic design, typography, web design, creating icons or logos, artwork or other similar elements, Dribbble will be an excellent source of inspiration for you.
 One of the advantages of Dribbble is that it facilitates the discovery of new artists.
 Besides, Dribbble allows users to easily enjoy their work and share it, making it easier to find.